grafana/explore-profiles/README.md

 #### Step 2.
 Wait for Release CD job to finish

 You want to make sure that `continuous-integration/drone/tag` job is green.
-There's going to be two of them. **Make sure that the _tag_ one there and is green**.
+There's going to be two of them. **Make sure that the _tag_ one is there and is green**.

 ![Screenshot 2023-05-26 at 9 54 41 AM](https://github.com/grafana/pyroscope-app-plugin/assets/662636/b8d4f860-17a5-4e37-9557-c121cf98b4dd)